 Do all Oscars lie like down this way?

 No, the truth is that there are some Oscars who are docile.
 Although there are Oscars with many personalities.
 They can even inflict a nasty bite on your intruded hand if you put it in your tank.

 That’s not to say that some Oscars are strictly aggressive or strictly submissive.
 Oscar’s behavior can change from mood to mood or from Oscar to Oscar.
 It may also be affected by the presence or lack of or any other fish.
-Maybe that’s why they are so popular in the aquarium hobby.
+Maybe that’s the reason the oscar is very popular in the fish tank.

 Oscar’s sleeping behaviour